The Danish Tax Agency

 The Ministry of Taxation consists of a departement and nine specialised agencies each responsible for their own core tasks.
 The agencies have offices spread over 26 locations in Denmark.
 One of these agencies is the Danish Tax Agency (Skattestyrelsen).

-Each year, Skattestyrelsen collects close to DKK 1,000 billion.
+Each year, Danish Tax Agency (Skattestyrelsen) collects over DKK 1,100 billion.
 This requires significant expertise, as the tax legislation and practices are comprehensive, and regulate a vast number of highly complex areas.
 It requires a robust IT system, legal and financial expertise, and the capacity to manage complex processes and data.